|Period:||kan in elke periode op individuele basis|

 At the end of Phase-1 the supervisor(s) will make a go/no-go decision.
-They will also provide a grade which is to be entered in Osiris.
+This decision, in terms of pass or not pass, will be entered in Osiris.
 Phase-1 assessment criteria:

 Phase-2 (25 EC)The second part comprises 25 ECTS (i.e. 17-18 weeks full-time).
 You will complete (at least) the following items:

 Phase-2 assessment criteria.
 Your thesis is usually assessed using the following criteria: